 The insurer has stated that the misinformation provided is sufficient to void the policy and deny the claim even if there was no intention to deceive.

-This interesting National Law Review article encourages “both risk managers and IT personnel, with the assistance of cybersecurity experts if necessary, [to] actively engage in preparing the responses to cyber insurance application questionnaires and risk self-assessments.”
+An article in the National Law Review encourages “both risk managers and IT personnel, with the assistance of cybersecurity experts if necessary, [to] actively engage in preparing the responses to cyber insurance application questionnaires and risk self-assessments.”
 The article also encourages expert legal scrutiny of cyber policy wording.
 Loricca does not provide such legal advice but often works with attorneys to help clients navigate this process.